amarula/dyndesign/docs/class_builder.md

 assert not hasattr(BuiltClass(), 'comp')
 ```

-If the Base class is built with "optionA" set to True, the "A" class is assigned
+If the Base class is built with "optionA" set to True, the "A" instance is
-to "self.comp", otherwise the "comp" attribute remains unassigned.
+assigned to "self.comp", otherwise the "comp" attribute remains unassigned.

 ### Parent Classes